slidevjs/slidev/custom/directory-structure.md

 Conventions: `./style.css` | `./styles/index.{css,js,ts}`

-Files follow this convention will be injected to the App root.
-When you need to import multiple css entries, you can create the following structure and managing the import order yourself.
+Files following this convention will be injected to the App root.
+If you need to import multiple css entries, you can create the following structure and managing the import order yourself.

 ```bash
 your-slidev/